 Here are some questions/answers that we are frequently asked.
 If you have additional questions, please feel free to give us a call at (334) 297-2316

 Our hospital is open Monday to Friday from 8:00am to 6:00pm.
-We are temporarily closed on Saturdays due to COVID 19 (On Saturdays we are open from 9:00am-10:00am for drop-off/pick up only.
+We are temporarily closed on Saturdays due to COVID 19 (On Saturdays we are open from 9:00am-10:00am for drop-off/pick up only.)
 The clinic is closed to the public on Saturday and Sunday.

 2. Do I need to have an appointment?